 Halloween Black Sesame Porridge Breakfast

 Surprise your loved ones with Halloween black sesame rice porridge breakfast in the morning.
-It is not only easy and delicious but also very nutritious as well.
+It is not only easy and delicious but also very filling as well.
 A great way to start Halloween day!

 Crumbled soft tofu is cooked with egg and tomato and served with rice.